phorton1/base-Pub/FS/implementation.md

   - port, where blank means the *local fie system*
   - host to use if port specified, and blank means *localhost*
   - *remembers* SERVER_ID if it connects

+## fileClient Preferences Dialog

+- restore_windows_at_startup
+- default_local_dir
+- default_start_dir

+## fileClient Connection Dialog

+Similar to Putty's connection dialog.

+Comes up first time pre-populated with a temporary Connection showing two local Sessions.

+After connecting, comes up populated with the Connection and Sessions from the currently active Window.

+Tab naming to become smart enough to only add " (N)" on duplicate windows.

+"(untiled)" should force a name save

+A list of available pre-defined connections is available that allow double click to be synonymous with "Load-Connect"

+Has buttons for Loading/Saving the Connection.
+Has buttons for Loading/Saving each Session individually.

+	Connection [ untitled ]                     [ Connect ]
+		AutoStart   [x]                         [ Save ]
+		Start Dir1  [                   ]
+		Start Dir2  [                   ]

+	Session1 [ local | untitled ]                [ Load ]
+		Start Dir1  [                            [ Save ]
+		Port        [                   ]
+		Host        [ localhost         ]

+	Session2 [ local | untitled ]                [ Load ]
+		Start Dir1  [                            [ Save ]
+		Port        [                   ]
+		Host        [ localhost         ]

+	[ Pre Defined Connections ]

+		XXXXXXXXX  YYYYYYYY ZZZZZZZZ             [^ move up]
+		XXXXXXXXX  YYYYYYYY ZZZZZZZZ             [ Load ]
+		XXXXXXXXX  YYYYYYYY ZZZZZZZZ             [ Connect ]
+		XXXXXXXXX  YYYYYYYY ZZZZZZZZ             [v move down]
+	...

+- Connection **Connect** button will open a Window with whatever is showing.
+- **Save** will require an id
+- **Save** will require confirmation to overwrite existing id
+- **Load Session** will bring up a dialog showing available defined Sessions
+- Connections can be *ordered* with **^/v up and down** buttons
+- **Load Connection** will populate the top part of the dialog with the given connection
+- Predefined **Connect** button will open a Window with the pre-defined connection
+- **Double clicking** on a Predefined connection will open it.